AriusX7/tvm-assistant-red-cog/README.md

 #### `-tvm hostrole <role>`

-Set `role` as the host role.
+Sets `role` as the host role.

-*The command asks for confirmation before making changes.*
+*The bot asks for confirmation before making changes.*

 #### `-tvm playerrole <role>`

-Set `role` as the player role.
+Sets `role` as the player role.

-*The command asks for confirmation before making changes.*
+*The bot asks for confirmation before making changes.*

 #### `-tvm specrole <role>`

-Set `role` as the spectator role.
+Sets `role` as the spectator role.

-*The command asks for confirmation before making changes.*
+*The bot asks for confirmation before making changes.*

 #### `-tvm deadrole <role>`

-Set `role` as the dead player role.
+Sets `role` as the dead player role.

-*The command asks for confirmation before making changes.*
+*The bot asks for confirmation before making changes.*

 #### `-tvm replrole <role>`

-Set `role` as the replacement role.
+Sets `role` as the replacement role.

-*The command asks for confirmation before making changes.*
+*The bot asks for confirmation before making changes.*

 #### `-tvm setroles`

-Create all the 5 roles and set them as appropriate automatically.
+Creates all the 5 roles and sets them as appropriate automatically.
 Also adds the host role to the person using command.

 ### Channels